Common Assisted Living License Citations

 There are thousands of assisted living licensed facilities throughout California, and hundreds in San Diego County.
-We have larger assisted living communities, and small care homes.
+These include both larger assisted living communities and small board and care homes.

-All California assisted living facilities, including those in San Diego County, are licensed and inspected by the California Department of Social Services, Community Care Licensing Division.
+All assisted living facilities are licensed and inspected by the California Department of Social Services, Community Care Licensing Division.

 Some assisted living facilities are very good, most are perfectly acceptable, but some are not so good.
 Thankfully, most care homes and care communities that are not so good are well-meaning and attempting to improve.

-Community Care Licensing is required to annually inspect all assisted living licensed facilities starting this year (2019).
-I’m not sure this is possible.
+And beginning in 2019, Community Care Licensing is required to inspect all assisted living licensed facilities every year.
+Very good news!

 The most common assisted living license citation was for facilities that were not kept “clean, safe, sanitary, and in good repair at all times.”

-This is one of the first things I look for (and smell for) when I visit San Diego assisted living facilities.
-If the home or community is dirty, unkempt, smells consistently bad, or has broken fixtures or furnishings, it’s almost always a red flag for me.
+This is one of the first things Elder Answers looks for (and smell for) when visiting San Diego assisted living facilities.
+If the home or community is dirty, cluttered, smells consistently bad, or has broken fixtures or furnishings, it’s almost always a red flag.

 That said, old does not necessarily mean poor quality.
-I caution families to look beyond the age of a structure and it’s contents.
+As you visit places, be sure to look beyond the age of a structure and it’s contents.
 It’s also just as important to look beyond the glitz and glitter of brand new places.

-I’ve been in San Diego County care homes or care communities that aren’t new and shiny, but where care is the priority.
-And I’ve been in brand new facilities where care is lacking.
+We’ve been in San Diego County care homes or care communities that aren’t new and shiny, but where care is the priority.
+And we’ve been in brand new facilities where care is lacking.

 The second most common assisted living license citation has to do with care for a senior with dementia.
 Facilities did not “ensure that each resident with dementia has an annual medical assessment and a reappraisal done at least annually.”

-The fourth most common citation was inspectors finding the following items: “Over-the-counter medication, nutritional supplements or vitamins, alcohol, cigarettes, and toxic substances such as certain plants, gardening supplies, cleaning supplies and disinfectants” accessible to residents with dementia, posing a risk to their health and safety.
+The fourth most common citation was inspectors finding “over-the-counter medication, nutritional supplements or vitamins, alcohol, cigarettes, and toxic substances such as certain plants, gardening supplies, cleaning supplies and disinfectants” accessible to residents with dementia, posing a risk to their health and safety.

 The quality of care for your loved one in any San Diego County assisted living facility is only as good as the care staff attending to them.
 It’s important to know who your loved one’s caregivers are, and to make sure they are qualified and have the appropriate training.

-Please contact me directly at any time for help.
+Please contact Elder Answers any time for help.

-I visit all San Diego assisted living facilities, look at licensing reports regularly, get feedback from families I’ve helped over the past 10+ years, and question anything that doesn’t look, smell or seem right.
+We visit all San Diego assisted living facilities, look at licensing reports, get feedback from families we’ve helped over the years, and question anything that doesn’t look, smell or seem right.